selsamman/proxily-react-todo/README.md

 const styleController = makeObservable(new StyleController(toDoListStyle));
 const listController = makeObservable(new ListController(toDoList));
 ```
-After creating them, we must make them observable using **makeObservable** such that any components that reference them will react to changes.
+After creating them, we must make them observable using **makeObservable** such that any components that reference them will react to state changes.
 We then pass them to our components using React context providers:
 ```javascript
 function App() {
     useObservables();